rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/authentication-config.md

 :::warning

-Only trusted admin-level users should have access to the local cluster.
-The local cluster manages all of the other clusters in a Rancher instance.
-Rancher is directly installed on the local cluster, and Rancher's management features allow users on the local cluster to provision, modify, connect to, and view details about downstream clusters.
-Since the local cluster is key to an Rancher instance's architecture, inappropriate access carries security risks.
+Only trusted admin-level users should have access to the local cluster, which manages all of the other clusters in a Rancher instance.
+Rancher is directly installed on the local cluster, and Rancher's management features allow admins on the local cluster to provision, modify, connect to, and view details about downstream clusters.
+Since the local cluster is key to a Rancher instance's architecture, inappropriate access carries security risks.

 :::